keploy/.github/profile/README.md

 </h3>

-[Keyploy](https://keploy.io/) is a no-code testing platform that generates tests from API calls.
+[Keploy](https://keploy.io/) is a no-code testing platform that generates tests from API calls.
 It converts API calls into testcases.
 Mocks are automatically generated with the actual request/responses.

-### 🏂 Haven't tried Keyploy yet?
+### 🏂 Haven't tried Keploy yet?
 Below is a list of the most **important repositories**

 <br>

-- [Keyploy](https://github.com/keploy/keploy) : No code API testing platform.
+- [Keploy](https://github.com/keploy/keploy) : No code API testing platform.
 Create unit tests and data mocks from API calls.
 - [go-sdk](https://github.com/keploy/go-sdk) : Client SDK for Keploy API Platform.
 No Code API testing using production traffic.
 - [UI](https://github.com/keploy/ui) : UI for Keploy platform that does API testing by dependency mocking without writing any test cases.
 - [samples-go](https://github.com/keploy/samples-go) : Sample application to understand keploy integration.